sebasttj/gcdb/README.md

 -----

    Gcdb is a database which stores play-by-play information about NFL games.
 It records home and away team names, points scored per quarter, and play-by-play data.
 There is also a hierarchical categorization of play types.

    The idea is that you can use this data to answer questions that cannot generally be answered by on-line tools.
 See the "Examples" section for some ideas.

-   Included is a script that can parse a nfl.com GameCenter JSON file, and add its data to gcdb.
+   Included is a script that can parse an nfl.com GameCenter JSON file and add its data to gcdb.

 Installation